aksommerville/fullmoon4/etc/doc/instrument-format.md

 You can omit `..` and everything after.
 Beyond that, everything is required.
 Times are in milliseconds and levels in 0..255.
+Release time will encode in 8-millisecond units, so the limit is 4088, not 255.

+New: "mixwave" and "mixenv", same payloads as "wave" and "env", but defining an alternate wave and continuous mixing between them over time.
+Because the existing "env" has to start and end at zero, "mixenv" does too.
+Might need to change that.

 Example instrument: